-Assault charges involving a household member, family member, or person with whom you have, or have had, a dating relationship are the most common assaultive arrests.
-When an argument with a spouse, household or family member becomes physical (or is alleged to have become physical), an Assault Family Violence charge typically follows.
+Assault charges involving a household member, family member, or person with whom you have, or have had, a dating relationship are the most common arrests for assault.
+When an argument with a spouse, household, or a family member becomes physical (or is alleged to have become physical), an Assault Family Violence charge typically follows.
 A first offense Assault Causing Bodily Injury Family Violence charge can carry a potential punishment of up to one year in county jail and a fine of up to $4,000.

 Furthermore, if you are placed on probation for, or convicted of Assault Family Violence, Federal Law prohibits you from owning or possessing a firearm or ammunition.
-This includes possession of a rifle for hunting, or handgun for self-defense.
+This includes possession of a rifle for hunting or a handgun for self-defense.

 DEFENSES TO ASSAULT

 Luckily, there are numerous defenses to assault charges, including that no assault occurred (that the victim simply made-up the charges.)
 Self-defense is also a common defense to assault.
 Defending an assault charge under these theories is not impossible, and I have been successful at trial on misdemeanor and felony assault cases using these defenses.
 While many people believe an affidavit of non-prosecution (an affidavit by the alleged victim stating the victim does not want to prosecute or press charges) is a defense, this is not true.
 The State brings the charges, not the victim.
 Meaning, even where the alleged victim does not want to the accused prosecuted for assault, the State can (and will often) still prosecute.
 Even if you have no defense, mitigation is crucial to avoiding jail or prison time.